kangalio/etterna-graph/README.md

 **Navigate by panning and zooming with your mouse.
 Drag with the right mouse button for finer zoom control.
 You can click on the individual scatter points to see information about the corresponding score/session in the infobar at the bottom of the screen.**

 ## Running from source
-Alternatively you can run the program from source directly:
+Alternatively, you can run the program from source directly:
 1. Get a copy of this repository (`git clone` or "Download ZIP")
 1. Install the latest version of Python 3 (if you're on Windows, check the PATH checkbox at the end!)
 1. Install the required Python libraries via `pip install -r requirements.txt`